“To be led by a tyrant is to sell yourself and those you love into slavery”” – Octavia Butler

 continually strive to build strategic alliances with governments and organizations who share

-common views with ours and whose actions are not at odds with our priorities and national interest.
+common views with ours and whose actions are not at odds with our priorities and national interest. - The formation of Eritrean Research Institute for Policies and Strategy is a step in the right direction

 to bring about the above mentioned recommendations.